 My entire life is saying whatever the hell I want, then feeling anxious about it later.
 I will never not say whatever the hell I want.
 I hope someday to not be anxious about it.

-Present obsessions: memoir, how our brains code memories, teaching Jax to write and swim, my next tattoo, my savings account, my Fit Bit, political resistance, and Aesop Rock lyrics.
+Present obsessions: memoir, how our brains code memories, teaching Jax to write and swim, my next tattoo, my savings account, my Fit Bit, political resistance on a local level, and the Riot Grrrl Google music station.

 Forever obsessions: poetry, farmer’s markets, leather, walks in the woods, Jax’s curls, sarcasm, Basil Hayden’s, driving fast with the windows down, Buffy the Vampire Slayer, and Pearl Jam.

 I’ve published two full-length and three chapbook poetry collections, most recently antidote (Winged City Press 2013).
-My poems have appeared in North American Review, Barn Owl Review, Fourth River, UCity Review, decomP‘s Best of 10 Years anthology, Crab Creek Review, Knockout, Best of the Net 2011, and more; are forthcoming in NELLE and Literary Mama; and were recently nominated for Best of the Net 2017.
-My nonfiction has appeared at Salon, Scary Mommy, ESME (Empowering Solo Moms Everywhere), Quaint Magazine, Open Thought Vortex, and Delirious Hem, and is forthcoming at Blood+Milk.
+My poems have appeared in North American Review, Barn Owl Review, Fourth River, UCity Review, decomP‘s Best of 10 Years anthology, Crab Creek Review, Knockout, Best of the Net 2011, NELLE, Menacing Hedge, Literary Mama, Memoir Mixtapes, and more; and were recently nominated for Best of the Net 2017.
+My nonfiction has appeared at Salon, Bustle, Scary Mommy, ESME (Empowering Solo Moms Everywhere), Quaint Magazine, Open Thought Vortex, Delirious Hem, and Blood+Milk Magazine.
 I’ve been nominated for a Pushcart Prize three times, but I don’t really know what that means.
 I am director of the Center for Creative Writing.
 In 2006, I co-founded Blood Lotus with Teneice Durrant and we ran it for 10 years.
-I also work for the Peace & Conflict Studies program at a small, private liberal arts college in the woodsy central PA hometown I’ve grown to adore, and I serve on the board of my local domestic violence survivor advocacy organization.
-I’m probably writing a memoir.
+I also work for the Peace & Conflict Studies program at a small, private liberal arts college in the woodsy central PA hometown I’ve grown to adore, and I serve as VP of the board of my local domestic violence survivor advocacy organization.
+I’m writing a memoir.
 Like, right this second, I’m probably writing some part of a memoir in my head or on scraps of old bills.
 There are also poems.